 Bookmarks and Clipping

-If?you’re using the web for reserach, you need to compile what you find as quickly as possible, and note?a few?sites for future reference.
-Here are tools for saving those relevent bits of information, and for compiling and managing your bookmarks.
+If you’re using the web for research, you need to compile what you find as quickly as possible, and note a few sites for future reference.
+Here are tools for saving those relevant bits of information, and for compiling and managing your bookmarks.